isomerpages/nlb-biblioasia/_apr-to-jun-2024/Conquering the World’s Tallest Mountain.md

 image: /images/Online Only Articles/Conquer the Tallest Mountain/route to summit1.jpg
 variant: markdown
 ---
 #### David Lim led the first Singapore expedition team that successfully scaled Mount Everest on 25 May 1998.
-This is an excerpt from his book, <i>Mountain to Climb: The Quest from Everest and Beyond.</i>
+This is an excerpt from his book, <i>Mountain to Climb: The Quest for Everest and Beyond.</i>

 By David Lim